kaan-dai/TalonOfTheSilentKingdom/README.md

 # TalonOfTheSilentKingdom
- Third Person RPG inspired by Assassin's Creed
+ Third Person RPG inspired by Assassin's Creed, written in Blueprints created in Unreal Engine 5